 You hire smart people; look to them for innovative ideas, and experiment with spinning those ideas out as new ventures.
 While not every idea will lead to a thriving high-growth startup, the most successful will contribute to the long-term success and growth of the larger organization, while moving the entire industry forward.

-Control is the default mode for most established enterprises, but it’s absolutely critical that corporations resist this impulse in order to give their spinout ventures the best chance at success.
+Control is the default mode for most large corporations, but it’s absolutely critical that corporations resist this impulse in order to give their spinout ventures the best chance at success.
 In fact, the foundation of the lean startup methodology is experimentation in search of a sustainable business model.
 You can foster a culture of innovation, not just by applying this thinking to your spinouts, but by encouraging the ethos of experimentation, autonomy, fast failure and even faster learning throughout the entire organization.

 Instead of controlling the structure and imposing corporate limitations on your spinout ventures, show support in the form of resources.
 Offering an ITO of your own like the now-defunct program at Google is one option.
 Other ways to support your corporate innovation programs include providing funding, mentoring, and other professional development opportunities, including opportunities for ambitious employees to run the new ventures.